Python Programming Basics tutorial for beginners

 For loop:

-For loop is used when you know number of iterations.
+You can use For loop when you know number of iterations.

 for i in range(5):